How to Protect Yourself From Identity Theft

 1. Keep Up With Your Statements

 Your credit card and bank send you statements at the end of each month, listing all of your transactions and any amounts you owe.
-It’s a good idea to read over your statements carefully, keeping an eye out for any purchases or withdrawals you don’t recognize.
+It’s a best practice to review your statements carefully, keeping an eye out for any purchases or withdrawals you don’t recognize.

 You can also check on your accounts throughout the month by utilizing credit card mobile apps, or logging into online or mobile banking.
-That way, you can catch unauthorized transactions as they happen.
+This can help catch unauthorized transactions as they happen.
 The sooner you find and report any unauthorized purchases, the sooner you’ll get your money back or the fraudulent purchase reversed.

 2. Make Strong Passwords